busybeapp/busybe_app/README.md

 # BusyBe Application

-Buzz through your day with this easy to use todo and journaling app.
+Buzz through your day with this easy to use todo and journaling app

 ## Integration tests